nhungnoon/All-about-NLP/README.md

-# Gaming
+# ALL about NLP
-An attempt to create fun and simple game using Python
+An informational page of different ways to process text data